Spurs vs. Clippers Player Props Betting Odds

 |3PM

+- George has averaged four assists per game this year, 0.5 more than his prop bet for Wednesday (3.5).

-- George has knocked down three three-pointers per game, 0.5 fewer than his over/under in Monday's game (3.5).
+- George has averaged three made three-pointers per game, 0.5 fewer than his over/under in Wednesday's game (3.5).

 Check out all the prop bet options FanDuel has to offer!